Uhm Jung-hwa

-Starting in 2001, Uhm began to concentrate efforts on her acting career.
-Her performance in the 2002 erotic comedy Marriage Is a Crazy Thing won Best Actress at the 39th Baeksang Arts Awards, a category she received another nomination for in 2006 with Princess Aurora and won again in 2012 with Dancing Queen.
+In 2001, Uhm began to focus on her acting career.
+Her performance in the erotic comedy Marriage Is a Crazy Thing (2002) won Best Actress at the 39th Baeksang Arts Awards, a category she received another nomination for with Princess Aurora (2006) and won again with Dancing Queen (2012).

 Her 2000s musical output saw declining commercial reception but greater appeal with critics.
 Uhm began experimenting with electronica on Self Control (2004), and funk on Prestige (2006), the latter of which won Best Dance and Electronic Album at the 4th Korean Music Awards.
 In 2008, she experienced a commercial resurgence with the single "D.I.S.C.O".
 Following a nearly decade-long hiatus from music, she released her tenth studio album The Cloud Dream of the Nine in 2017.